ASOPRS Ophthalmic Plastic Surgery Fellowship (Even Year)

 - SF Match number: 4615

 Working closely with Dr. Freitag and other oculoplastic faculty, fellows gain experience in a wide variety of surgical procedures.
-Fellows will also interact with physicians in a variety of other specialties, including otolaryngology, oral maxillofacial surgery, dermatology, Mohs surgery, neuroradiology, plastic surgery, and ophthalmic pathology at Massachusetts General Hospital and other affiliated facilities.
+Fellows will also interact with physicians in a variety of other specialties, including otolaryngology, dermatology, Mohs surgery, neuroradiology, plastic surgery, and ophthalmic pathology at Massachusetts General Hospital and other affiliated facilities.

 The fellow will also spend an average of one day per week for six months of the year in surgery with Dr. Migliori at Rhode Island Hospital in Providence.
 Dr. Migliori possesses an excellent scope of knowledge of cosmetic procedures and will provide additional training in all areas of oculoplastics.
 The commute time from Boston to Providence is one hour.